Citation, DOI & article data

 History and etymology

 MRS of intact biological tissues was first reported by two groups: Moon and Richards using P-31 MRS to examine intact red blood cells in 1973, and Hoult et al. using P-31 MRS to examine excised leg muscle from the rat in 1974.
+The first MR spectrum of a human brain in vivo was published in 1985 by Paul A Bottomley 9.

 - 1. Grossman RI, Yousem DM.
 Neuroradiology, the requisites.
 Mosby Inc. (2003) ISBN:032300508X.
 Read it at Google Books - Find it at Amazon